altruios/namshubettulpa/public/namshubettulpa/chapters/to-stab-at-thee.md

 It was ruthless, with a desire only to consumed, held back no longer.
 But worst it was gleeful, it stole the pleasure of others.
 It could not consume pleasure, only be fulfilled by the removal of it in others.
-It was a hole in the shape of her~
+It was a hole in the shape of her, a void unfilled~ 'M::Fuck...
-'M::Fuck...
 Uh...
 Shield'